Clubs & Organizations

 Our club is dedicated to advancing feline medicine through education of the public and veterinary professionals.
 Through our fundraising activities we are able to provide financial support to our sister-group, the Orphan Kitten Project in addition to aid we provide to local shelters.
 We also provide rounds discussions, special lectures and wetlabs to the veterinary student body.

-Humane Society Veterinary Medicine Association Student Chapter
+Humane Society Veterinary Medical Association Student Chapter

-Internal Medicine Club
+Integrative Veterinary Medicine Club (IVMC)

 Lab Animal Medicine Club (ASLAP)